What is the best practice in combining NTFS Permissions and Share Permissions?

-In this blog post we talk about the best practice in combining NTFS Permissions and Share Permissions.
-This question is asked a lot of times and I’d like to give you an answer.
+In this blog post, we’ll talk about the best practice in combining NTFS Permissions and Share Permissions.

-In fact searching for this topic online yields quite a handful of results.
-You would also notice that some people have their own “best practice” as opposed to what Microsoft says.
-I believe the confusion stems from how Share Permissions are done in the past and with the changes made in the modern operating system.
+In fact, searching for this topic online yields quite a handful of results.
+You would also notice that some people have their own “best practices” as opposed to what Microsoft advocates for.

 Give “Everyone” Full Control on the Share permission and define specific permissions on the NTFS level

-This is done by going to the Folder properties, click on Sharing tab, Advanced Sharing, and finally Permissions.
+You can view the Share permissions by going to the Folder properties, clicking on the Sharing tab, Advanced Sharing, and finally Permissions.

-NTFS permission, on the other hand, determines who can access and what level of access can be made to the files and folder both across the network and locally.
-This can be viewed by going to the Folder properties and clicking on Security tab
+The NTFS permission, on the other hand, determines who can access a file or folder and what level of access can be made to the resources, both across the network and locally.

 The most restrictive wins!

-To illustrate, suppose a user has a Share Permission – Read and NTFS Permission – Full Control.
-Applying what we’ve learned we can conclude that effective permission given to the user is only Read.
+To illustrate this, suppose a user has a Share Permission – Read and NTFS Permission – Full Control.
+Applying what we’ve learned, we can conclude that the effective permission given to the user is only Read.

-The access to the lobby is the Share permission and the access programmed on each card to open specific doors is the NTFS permission.
+The access to the lobby is the Share permission and the access programmed on each card that opens specific doors is the NTFS permission.

 Prevent Unauthorized Access to Sensitive Windows Folders!